kartoza/bims-website/docs/src/administrator/upload-spatial-layers.md

 ## 413 Request Entity Too Large

-This error appears when the uploaded file exceeds the maximum size limit.
+This error appears when the uploaded files exceeds the maximum size limit.

 ![Error](./img/upload-spacial-layer-3.png)